wescarlan/webpage-performance/README.md

 3. $ npm i

-Running a webpage score test:
+Running a page speed score test:

 1. Update the appconfig.json file to reflect host, paths, strategy, and threshold